caerfinon/KerbinSideRemasteredGAP/GameData/ContractPacks/KerbinSideRemasteredGAP/Config Replacements/0-README.txt

 // The files here are replacement configurations for other mods.
 // You will need to copy them to the directory specified to enable them
+// Once copied to the new directory remove .txt extension (delete any previous copy of the file already there)

 // ComNetConstellations
 // - Copy to GameGata\CommNetConstellation